Money and Marriage: How to Prevent Financial Issues From Destroying Your Relationship

 - How will we handle debts that came into the marriage?

-- Who will be responsible for actually sitting down and paying the bills?
+- Who will be responsible for managing and making the payments for household bills?

 Newlywed couples might prefer discussing financial goals with a financial advisor.
 For instance, all assets and debts brought into the marriage remain the separate property of the person who acquired them.
 Assets and debts acquired during the marriage become community property.
 This can include credit cards and student loans unless couples plan ahead.